-Sidle is a python version of the Short MUliple Reads Framework (SMURF) algorithm originally developed by Fuks et al (2018) with a novel tree-building solution.
-This allows the reconstruction of multiple short, fragmented amplicons against a known database to improve the resolution fo the reconstructed community over single amplicons.
-It can also be used for meta-analysis to provide improved asv-based resolution.
+Sidle is a python version of the Short MUltiple Reads Framework (SMURF) algorithm originally developed by Fuks et al (2018) with a novel tree-building solution.
+This allows the reconstruction of multiple short, fragmented amplicons against a known database to improve the resolution of the reconstructed community over single amplicons.